Jian-Lu-gis/O-CNN-AS/README.md

 We thank the authors of [O-CNN](https://github.com/microsoft/O-CNN) for sharing their reasearchs with the public.

-If you have any questions, please contact me (jian.lu.giscience@hotmail.com).
+If you have any questions, please contact us (jian.lu.giscience@hotmail.com,jianhua.chen.giscience@hotmail.com).